 Image: The groundbreaking Alzheimer’s blood test has proven highly effective in primary healthcare (Photo courtesy of 123RF)

 Alzheimer’s disease impacts one in five women and one in ten men over their lifetimes, yet diagnostic tools are still often cumbersome and not widely accessible in primary care settings.
 Although specialized memory clinics frequently use advanced diagnostic methods like PET scans and cerebrospinal fluid tests, there is a significant need for simpler, quicker diagnostic tools that can be used in primary care.
-Now, a commercially available blood test for Alzheimer’s has demonstrated approximately 90% reliability in primary care settings, representing a major development for individuals seeking assistance for memory loss and suspected of having this neurological disease.
+Now, a commercially available blood test has demonstrated approximately 90% reliability in primary care settings, representing a major development for individuals seeking assistance for memory loss and potential Alzheimer’s.

 “The next steps include establishing clear clinical guidelines for the blood test’s use in healthcare,” said Professor Oskar Hansson from Lund University who co-led the study.
 “The test is already available in the USA and is likely to become available in many other countries soon.
 Initially, it will mainly be used in specialist memory clinics, and it may take approximately one to two years to implement guidelines and training in primary care.”